rubensworks/article-privacy-decentralized/content/solution.md

 1. SHACL/ShEx, encryption stuff
 2. ...
-3. AMFs meet all of these requirements (but can require multiple param-versions, AMF-negotiation?)
+3. AMFs meet all of these requirements (but can require multiple param-versions, AMF-negotiation?, LDN)